 We hope this information helps you to gain more clarity about how to safely reopen your coworking space.
 We’ll be updating the post regularly with new ideas, so stay tuned.
-Expect the other blog posts of the series – they will cover the following topics:
+Also, expect more resources relevant to this topic like:

 Meanwhile, you can check our COVID-19 resource page, where you’ll find plenty of useful information on the topic.
 Another post you might like is How Coworking Spaces in South Asia Fight COVID-19 where you can learn from the reopening experience of Kickstart, the largest flexible workspace provider in Pakistan.